-Don't worry, though, you should be able to navigate the process with relative ease as long as you have valid, non-driver photo identification, which is available from the Department of Motor Vehicles or other similar agencies in every state.
+Don't worry, though.
+You should be able to navigate the process with relative ease as long as you have valid, non-driver photo identification, which is available from the Department of Motor Vehicles or other similar agencies in every state.

 Can You Register a Car Without a License?

 You have a few options to consider as an unlicensed owner of a vehicle.
-If you are buying a new car for business purposes, for example, you can register it under your business entity's name, rather than your own.
+If you are buying a new car for business purposes, for example, you can register it under your business entity's name rather than your own.
 Anyone who drives the vehicle will need to be licensed and insured, but you (your company) will still be the sole owner.

 Finally, if you are buying a collectible car, you may not need to register it at all.
 States have different restrictions depending on whether the vehicle is classified as a historic or classic car.
 Check your local guidelines to see if your collectible car meets your state's criteria.
-Still, if you plan to allow the car to be driven on the roadway at any point, it will require registration and insurance in order to be street legal.
+Still, if you plan to allow the vehicle to be driven on the roadway at any point, it will require registration and insurance to be street legal.

 It is important to note that you may not be required to submit proof of insurance for your car purchase immediately.
 It depends on your state.
-In California, for example, buyers are given a full 30 days following the registration of their vehicles to give the DMV valid proof of insurance.
+In California, for example, buyers are given a full 30 days following the registration of their vehicles to provide the DMV with valid proof of insurance.
 Owners who fail to produce insurance proof within the allotted time are penalized with suspended registrations and must pay reinstatement costs before they can drive their vehicles again.